Goldsmiths-ARTiC/ARTiC/UIDesign/README!!!.txt

 To do:

 - Build the U.I.
-  - Re-compile the U.I. with msvc2013-opengl.
+  - Re-compile the U.I. with msvc2013-opengl. (?)
-  - Set up everything within the repository.
+  - Set up everything within the repository. (?)

 - Connect U.I: and ASTReader.
   - QMainWindow
         \-----> Import Code:  (will call to ASTReader and then will ask the interface to draw).

 - Draw AST Tree into the UI as text.
+  - Be sure that we can write text (DONE!)
   - Obtain the code from ASTContext and input it into textlabel.

 - Draw AST Tree into the UI as blobs.
+  - Be sure that we can draw things
   - Obtain the functions with the ASTReader and draw primitives with some text on them. (openGL)